yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/create-universe-multi-zone-kubernetes.md

 - In the **Name** field, enter the name for the YugabyteDB universe (for example, yb-k8s).

-- Use the **Provider** field to select the appropriate Kubernetes cloud (or example, K8s Provider).
+- Use the **Provider** field to select the appropriate Kubernetes cloud (for example, K8s Provider).
 Notice that additional fields appear.

 Complete the rest of the **Cloud Configuration** section as follows: